AdobeDocs/experience-manager-65.sv-SE/help/assets/managing-assets-touch-ui.md

    ![chlimage_1-251](assets/chlimage_1-47.png)

-1. Om du vill visa den nya versionen öppnar du listan **[!UICONTROL Visa alla]** på tidslinjen från sidan med tillgångsinformation eller gränssnittet Resurser och väljer **[!UICONTROL Versioner]**.
+1. To view the new version, open the **[!UICONTROL Show All]** list in the timeline from the asset details page or the Assets UI, and choose **[!UICONTROL Versions]**.
 Alla versioner som skapas för en resurs visas på fliken Tidslinje.
-Du kan filtrera listan så att versioner visas genom att klicka på listrutepilen och välja **[!UICONTROL Versioner]** i listan.
+You can filter the list to show Versions, by clicking the drop arrow and selecting **[!UICONTROL Versions]** from the list.

    ![versions_option](assets/versions_option.png)